 The most popular at-home treatment is waxing, which has been around for decades.
 This is a treatment that many are familiar with as it is widely used as a quick solution for removing unsightly hair from the root, without the use of a razor.
 While professional waxing is an option, especially in places like the eyebrows where expert personal care and precision is necessary, waxing can also be done at home with a purchased waxing kit—which is a cheaper and more convenient option.

 Threading is one of the oldest facial hair remover techniques on the list, that has been practiced for centuries in the Middle East, Egypt, and India.
-In recent years, the practice has exploded in popularity, with shops and stands set up in shopping malls for express threading for those on-the-go.
+In recent years, the practice has exploded in popularity, with shops and stands set up in shopping malls to express threading for those who are on-the-go.
 Full-service salons and beauty clinics have also begun adding threading to their list of services, especially as a way to expertly shape the eyebrows with precision.

 What Benefits Can I Expect from Hair Removal Treatments?

 The benefits of hair removal can vary depending on what you are trying to achieve.
 For example, eyebrow threading can help enhance your facial features with a precise, flattering brow style.
-Waxing is a popular solution for removing body hair in areas like the legs, the bikini line and bikini area, and underarm hair because it often results in softer, smoother skin and is much faster than threading.
+Waxing is a popular solution for removing body hair in areas like the legs, the bikini line and the bikini area, and underarm hair because it often results in softer, smoother skin and is much faster than threading.

 When it comes to permanent hair removal skin solutions, many people benefit from the added convenience of not having to shave again after treatment.
 With the number of razors, shaving cream and time spent shaving, investing in a good hair removal procedure could be well worth the money—especially for those living a fast-paced lifestyle.